spollard/josh-works.github.io/_posts/2020-08-17-1922-atlanta-zoning-plan-with-comments.md

 The New York Zoning Commission said:

 > The necessity for reducing the stress and strain of city life is becoming more and more apparent.
 This is essential if the city is to be a place in which our heritage of health and vitality is to be used, conserved and handed down to succeeding generations instead of being abused and exhausted.

+[^conscious-intelligent-plan]: We could re-word this sentance to: `Zoning is a conscious, intelligent effort to <strike>direct</strike> enforce the building of the city in accord with a <strike>well-considered</strike> racist plan.`

+[^prohibit-businesses]: screenshot zoning codes from Denver that show restrictions of commercial activity in residential zones

+[^white-flight]: The author is describing a phenomina known as "white flight", but without labeling it as such.

+[^st-lewis]: St. Lewis has horrific history around racism.
+I'll add links here soon.
+Just know that alarm bells should be going off in your head, as you read this reference to St. Lewis.

+[^zoning-enforces-sprawl]: The authors are arguing for "Euclidean zoning".
+There's no question that Euclidean zoning encourages sprawl and car-dependence, accomplishing the exact opposite of what the authors say zoning will accomplish.
+[My first twitter thread](#context-twitter-thread-1) goes into this phenomina in some detail.

+[^apartments-means-black-peaple]: Remember that the authors associate apartment buildings and black people.
+They should have written `Zoning will keep the Blacks out of the White neighborhoods.
+The coming of the Black drives out the White.
+Only by setting definite limits to the spread of the Blacks can the city be preserved as a city of Whites.`

+[^minimum-lot-size]: This sentiment is what gives us "minimum lot size requirements", which are, again, _everywhere_ in modern zoning codes. (screenshots?
+I can add screenshots) Oh, and this is where our density limits come from.

+[^neighborhood-character]: This sentance is why so many "pro-density" advocates claim that anyone who mentions 'preserving neighborhood character' is racist.
+They're wrong - neighborhood character is an AMAZING thing to preserve, but our modern form of zoning just happens to be a pretty bad way of going about it.
+Neighborhoods can be preserved even as they adapt to the needs of the people that live there, as everyone becomes better off and more satisfied with where they live.

+[^such-tricky-wording]: Of course we should not injure others.
+This sentance is tricky because what it's really saying is `Without zoning the White owner is powerless to prevent a black person from modifying their property as they see fit.`

 ## OUTLINE OF TENTATIVE ZONE PLAN